ybroeker/qtype_diagram/README.md

 ## Note

-This question type release has been developed and tested for Moodle 3.4 and MariaDB 10.1.
+This question type release has been developed and tested for Moodle 3.5 and MariaDB 10.3.
-It is based on the essay question type by The Open University.

 ## Introduction

-TODO

-## Installation

-### Zip

-### Unzipped

-Copy and paste the folder in
-your moodle question type folder (e.g: moodle/question/type/).
-You will recognize the folder because it contains several other folders for question types like 'essay' and 'multichoice'.

-Once you copied the file, simply login as administrator in Moodle and browse to Site administration->Notifications

-## Acnkowledgments, suggestions, complaints and bug reporting